-The Balanced Scorecard (BSC) is a strategic management system adopted by the Skyline College Institutional Planning Committee (a participatory governance committee) as a way to enhance the existing college-wide planning process.
-The BSC translates the college vision and mission into meaningful indicators that are directly linked to college goals and strategies.
-The BSC provides a vehicle for collaborative decision-making by measuring, tracking and communicating performance of goals and strategies.
+The Balanced Scorecard (BSC) was a strategic management system adopted by Skyline College as a way to enhance the existing college-wide planning process.
+The BSC translates the college vision and mission into meaningful indicators that were directly linked to college goals and strategies.
+The BSC provided a vehicle for collaborative decision-making by measuring, tracking and communicating performance of goals and strategies.

-- 2015/2016 Balanced Scorecard
+- Balanced Scorecard

-- 2015/2016 Outcome Measures Dashboard
+- Outcome Measures Dashboard

-- 2015/2016 Outcome Measures Details and Trends
+- Outcome Measures Details and Trends

-- 2015/2016 Outcome Measures Data Dictionary
+- Outcome Measures Data Dictionary